great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/metricproviders.md

 - `column_values.in_set.unexpected_values`
 - `column_values.in_set.unexpected_value_counts`

 To allow Expectations to work with multiple backends, methods for calculating Metrics need to be implemented for each ExecutionEngine.
-For example the `aggregate_fn` utility that is used with SQL and Spark requires the `column_values.in_set.unexpected_count.aggregate_fn` Metric.
+For example, pandas is implemented by calling the built-in pandas `.mean()` method on the column, Spark is implemented with a built-in Spark `mean` function, and SQLAlchemy is implemented with a SQLAlchemy generic function.

 Metrics can help you incorporate conditional statements in Expectations that support conditional evaluations.
 For example, `column_values.in_set.condition`.